ytton/postcss-rarely-font/Readme.md

 # PostCSS Rarely Font Plugin

 A **PostCSS plugin** designed to add a fallback font family (`rarelyFont`) to handle rare Chinese characters (生僻字) automatically.
-This package also provides static assets, including a pre-defined CSS file and a font file (`SourceHanSansSC-Regular.otf`), to make it easy to use in your projects.
+This package also provides static assets, including a pre-defined CSS file and a font file (`SourceHanSerifSC-Regular.otf`), to make it easy to use in your projects.

 ---